 First Look with Bride and Father

-Holding hands, but not seeing each other before - Some couples will just take a moment to talk to each other before the ceremony, others exchange vows, and others sometimes will pray
+Holding hands, but not seeing each other before - Sometimes referred to as the 'First Touch'.
+Some couples will just take a moment to talk to each other before the ceremony, others exchange vows, and others sometimes will pray

 During the Ceremony: